 Fort Yargo State Park is located just 25 miles west of Athens and 50 miles northeast of Atlanta, in the city of Winder, Georgia.
 With Highway 81 on one side and Highway 11 on the other, this Georgia state park’s convenient location makes it very accessible for cars and RVs.

-Fort Yargo State Park is a boater’s paradise: with two boat ramps, a wide range of boat rentals, and private boats permitted, the park offers endless opportunities for boating adventures.
-Visitors who plan to bring their own boat can enjoy cruising around Fort Yargo’s lake on any boat with under 10HP.
-Those who would prefer to rent a boat upon arrival can rent jon boats, kayaks, canoes, stand-up paddle boards, and pedal boats from the park from April to October.
+Fort Yargo State Park is a boater’s paradise.
+The park provides two convenient boat ramps and offers a wide range of boat rentals during the summer months.
+Private boats are also permitted, and the well-maintained, paved roads and plentiful parking make it easy for campervans to tow their boats in.
+People who plan on bringing their own boat can enjoy cruising around Fort Yargo’s lake on any boat with under 10 horsepower.
+Those who would prefer to rent a boat upon arrival can rent jon boats, kayaks, canoes, stand-up paddleboards, and pedal boats from the park from April to October.

 Campers who are hoping to escape the Georgia heat can plan to head straight to Fort Yargo State Park’s large swimming area, which offers visitors a sandy beach that opens up onto the park’s 260-acre lake, Marbury Creek Reservoir.
 The swimming beach is located next to the disc golf course and boat rental area.
 It features a beach pavilion, bathhouse, picnic area, and overlook.
 Families, groups of friends, and visitors of all sorts will enjoy soaking up the sun on the sandy beach and then cooling off in the refreshing Marbury Creek Reservoir.
 While leashed dogs are permitted in most areas of this state park, they are not permitted in or around swimming areas.